-Aisha Qandisha is one of the most honored and fearsome Jinn in Islam.
+Aisha Qandisha is one of the most honored and fearsome Jinn in the Arab and Islamic culture.
 She is known as »the opener«.
 When she possesses men, she does not take over the host but rather opens them to an outside; to a storm of incoming Jinn and demons, making them a traffic zone of cosmodromic data.
 The only way to stay sane when possessed by Aisha is to participate with her. – Image by Morehshin Allahyari: »She Who Sees The Unknown: Aisha Qandisha«, video still, courtesy of artist, 2018.

 Call for Web Residencies by Solitude & ZKM